cgarcia2097/8-Pack/UPDATES.md

+# Update 04/20/2019
+Did some repo cleaning and added Ver.
+1.2 of the keypad PCB.
+I am currently considering creating seperate directories for the plate and keypad PCBs sice they both have their own revisions.
+I have uploaded assembly images involving the Ver.
+1.2 PCB, and will be added to the assembly guide.

+TODO:
+* Seperate keypad, plate and source code directories
+* Fix the keypad libraries uploaded
+* Complete the assembly guide
+* Complete programming guide

 # Update 04/17/2019
 I have created a skeleton guide for assembling the 8pack.
 The order of steps are important since backtracking the steps requires knowledge of desoldering.
 The guide itself is still a WIP.